TandonArchit/GetMedData/README.md

 **Step 4:** Make a standardized presentation format for all the images to make it easier to understand.

 **Step 5:** Put a final output together with the original image, image with highlights and the standardized form of data in a PDF file.

+## Output Text

+You can see the actual output text of the code, saved in the text file.